Gerd Achterberg

-Gerd Achterberg (born 4 December 1940 in Berlin) is a former German football manager.
+Gerd Achterberg (4 December 1940 – 5 January 2025) was a German football manager.

 Achterberg scored 131 goals in 327 games for Spandauer BC as a player and later went on to coach the team in two stints as manager.
 He also led Tennis Borussia Berlin to the 1984–85 Amateur-Oberliga Berlin championship and promotion to the 2.
-Fußball-Bundesliga, but was replaced by Eckhard Krautzun in the autumn of 1985 after winning only three out of the season's first 12 games.
+Bundesliga, but was replaced by Eckhard Krautzun in the autumn of 1985 after winning only three out of the season's first 12 games.

+Achterberg died on 5 January 2025, at the age of 84.